Jasper Blaxland: Career

-In 1909, Blaxland became an assistant surgeon at the Norfolk and Norwich Hospital, but he went on working as a general practitioner.
-In 1911, he moved into 29, Surrey Street, Norwich, a large Georgian property, from where his general practice was run.
-Then came the outbreak of the First World War in August 1914, and in March 1915 Blaxland was commissioned into the Royal Army Medical Corps as a temporary Captain, serving mostly in France as a clearing station surgeon, treating battle casualties.
-After his return to Norfolk at the end of the European war, Blaxland gave up general practice, building up a practice as a consulting surgeon.
+In 1909 Blaxland became an assistant surgeon at the Norfolk and Norwich Hospital, but continued to work as a general practitioner.
+In 1911 he moved to a Georgian property at 29, Surrey Street in Norwich, where he ran his general practice.

+Following the outbreak of the First World War, Blaxland was commissioned into the Royal Army Medical Corps as a temporary Captain in March 1915, serving mostly in France as a casualty clearing station surgeon, treating battle casualties.
+He was promoted to the rank of Major in 1918.
+After returning to Norwich in 1919, he gave up general practice, building up a practice as a consulting surgeon.

-In 1925, he was appointed as a full surgeon to the Norfolk and Norwich Hospital, where in 1927 Geoffrey Gillam became his house surgeon.
-In 1930/1931 he was elected as President of the Norfolk branch of the British Medical Association, and he also became a Vice-President of the Medical Defence Union.
+In 1925 he was appointed as a full surgeon to the Norfolk and Norwich Hospital, where in 1927 Dr. Geoffrey Gillam became his house surgeon.
+He was honorary secretary of the Norfolk branch of the British Medical Association from 1922 to 1928 and served as its president in 1930−1931; he was also vice-president of the Medical Defence Union.